 The festival of Kajari Teej is primarily the celebration and funfair time for unmarried girls and women.
 In the northern states of Rajasthan, Gujarat, Madhya Pradesh, Uttar Pradesh and Bihar, the festivities the festivities soar to great heights.
 Large processions of Goddess Parvati are carried out on this day in Rajasthan, especially in the small town of Bundi.
 The procession is accompanied by artists, folk dancers, musicians, camels and elephants.
 It is one of the most beautiful and colourful processions that attracts tourists to Bundi from all corners of India and even abroad.
 The day of Kajari Teej is known to be very auspicious in the life of married women.

-Kajari Teej 2017 was on August 10 Thursday
+Kajari Teej 2018 is on August 29 Wednesday